cutright/DVH-Analytics-Bokeh/README.md

 # LiveFreeOrDICOM
-DICOM to SQL DVH Database
+DVH Database Manager and Viewer

 This code is intended for Radiation Oncology departments to build a SQL database of DVH's and various planning parameters from DICOM files (Plan, Structure, Dose).